borttappat/dotfiles/README.md

 ### Usage

 ### Info
-Keyboard layout is set to Swedish, edit by adjusting comments in ``configuration.nix``
+Keyboard layout is set to Swedish, edit by adjusting the following in ``configuration.nix``
 ```
 141     services.xserver.xkb = {
   1         layout = "se";